Elan Language Reference

 Or even to the same name if that name is a variable:

-variable aname set to new Square() with
+variable a set to

-y set to 4.0
+set a to

 This last example shows how you enter the comma-separated with clauses.
 The earlier examples show how the Editor displays a set of with clauses.